 What is the best LSAT watch?
 No digital watches are allowed when you take the lsat.
 Analog Watches are the only timers that you can bring into the LSAT.
 So I’d like to know: what is the best analog watch for the LSAT?

-The best LSAT watch is an analog watch with a turning bezel.
+Before the LSAT Mastermind Watch was an analog watch with a turning bezel.

 I used a Casio Men’s MRW200H-7EV Sport Analog Dive Watch, which I felt was the best lsat watch that I could have found.